 - NumberOfSections – Specifies the number of sections in a PE file and also indicates the size of the section table.

-- Characteristics – Flags that specify certain attributes about the executable file, such as whether it is dynamic-link-library (DLL) or a console application.
+structure. - Characteristics – Flags that specify certain attributes about the executable file, such as whether it is a dynamic-link-library (DLL) or a console application.

 Optional Header (IMAGE_OPTIONAL_HEADER)